Xyreo/Matrix-Bot/README.md

 ### Setup

-`data.json` is a json file that contains the data needed to run the bot.
+`data.json` contains the data needed to run the bot.
 It is formatted as a JSON object, with the following keys:

 ```
 "webhook" - The webhook URL for the discord channel